mhkarsten/oop-project-Q3/README.md

 **Personal development plan**
 Strong points:
-    \n-Able to fully be focused on what I'm doing/coding, example:
+    -Able to fully be focused on what I'm doing/coding -Pushing through with stuff even if it's a bumpy ride Weak points:
-    \n-
-\nWeak points:
-    \n-Going into too much detail and kinda wasting time on perfecting small things.
+    -Going into too much detail and kinda wasting time on perfecting small things.
-    \n-Easily becoming down if something doesn't work
+    -Easily becoming down if something doesn't work